gpoore/codebraid-preview-vscode/README.md

 * **Execute code.** [Codebraid](https://github.com/gpoore/codebraid/) allows
   code blocks or inline code in Pandoc Markdown documents to be executed, with output embedded in the document.
-Simply add a Codebraid class to your code, then click the "Codebraid" button in the status bar (bottom right) or use the "Run code with Codebraid" command (`Ctrl+Shift+P`, then type command).
+Simply add Codebraid attributes to your code, then click the "Codebraid" button in the status bar (bottom right) or use the "Run code with Codebraid" command (`Ctrl+Shift+P`, then type command).

+  For example, to execute a Python fenced code block, simply add the attributes `{.python .cb-run}` immediately after the opening fence ` ``` `, so that the code block begins with ` ```{.python .cb-run}`.
+Then click the Codebraid button.
+To use a Jupyter kernel for code execution, with a notebook-style display of output, use ` ```{.python .cb-nb jupyter_kernel=python3}` in the first code block to be executed and ` ```{.python .cb-nb}` in subsequent code blocks.

   When you first load a document that uses Codebraid, any cached code output will automatically be loaded and displayed in the document.
 The preview